trilitech/tezos-developer-docs/docs/architecture/tokens/FA2.1.md

 In this case, the contract decreases an owner's balance of tokens and creates a ticket that represents those tokens.
 It keeps the total balance of the tokens in its ledger the same.
 Then the ticket owner can transfer the ticket without using the original contract, similar to a wrapped token.

+Then, contracts can import tickets by accepting the ticket, destroying it, and increasing the user's balance of tokens.
-Tickets also allow users to bridge tokens between Tezos layers, such as how [Bridging tokens](https://docs.etherlink.com/get-started/bridging) works in Etherlink.
+Exporting and importing tickets in this way allows users to bridge tokens between Tezos layers, such as how [Bridging tokens](https://docs.etherlink.com/get-started/bridging) works in Etherlink.

 ## Access control